mleverance/sc_shell_lessons/01-shell-basics.md

 ### Is CLI difficult to use?

 It's a different model of interacting than a GUI, and that will take some effort to learn.
 A GUI presents you with choices and you select one.
 With a **command line interface** (CLI) the choices are combinations of commands and parameters, more like words in a language than buttons on a screen.
 They aren't presented to you so you must learn a few, like learning some vocabulary in a new language.
 But a small number of commands gets you a long way, and we'll cover those essential few today.

 ### Activity
+- Discussion
   - Where are some places you'll encounter a command line interface?
-Using the etherpad, take a minute to enter answers for these:
+- Using the etherpad, take a minute to enter answers for these:
 - Advantages/disadvantages of CLI
   - advantages are its high action-to-keystroke ratio, its support for automating repetitive tasks, and its capacity to access networked machines
   - disadvantages are its primarily textual nature and how cryptic its commands and operation can be